The Attorneys You Want On Your Side

 Contact Leading New Jersey Workers’ Comp Lawyers And Protect Your Rights Under The Law

 When you have been injured at work, it is important to understand the protections provided by workers’ compensation law and to have an experienced workers’ compensation attorney by your side.
-The skilled workers’ comp attorneys at Lomurro Law have successfully represented New Jersey workers for more than 130 combined years; contact a member of our team today at 732-482-9285 or online to arrange a confidential consultation to discuss your case.
+The skilled workers’ comp attorneys at Lomurro Munson LLC have successfully represented New Jersey workers for more than 130 combined years; contact a member of our team today at 732-482-9285 or online to arrange a confidential consultation to discuss your case.